 Or: Why you want a variable speed generator

 This fall I spent a few weeks ‘back on the farm’ helping to bring in the crops.
 Along the way I had a chance to find a series of tractor tests conducted by the University of Nebraska documenting many performance measurements.
 Bar pull, speed / RPM, gear ratios, etc. Why is this interesting?
-Well, one of the things they documented was measured actual fuel consumption at different engine loads.
+Well, one of the things they documented is actual measured fuel consumption at different engine loads and RPMs.

 A common rule of thumb for diesel engines is they will produce around 15-17HP for one hour while consuming about a gallon of diesel fuel.
 What is interesting from the Nebraska reports is this only holds true under full load at a given RPM.
 Example, take a look at this test data:

 What is interesting is at 100% load / max RPMS (115HP / 2100 RPM) the engine produced 17.4 HP*hr using 1 gallon of diesel.
 However, run that same engine under 25% load and the engine is around ½ as efficient – only able to produce a bit under 9 HP*hr from that same gallon of fuel.

 What does this mean?
 Well, if you have a traditional fixed speed AC generator it is true it will consume less fuel under light loads – but it will be no were as efficient while doing so.
 Running that 7.5Kw generator at say a 2Kw load (charging up the house batteries) might be doing only ¼ the work, but its fuel consumption will only be reduced by ½ (not the ¼ we might hope for).